 The students must submit their "Research Guidance Plan and Research Plan" at the beginning of the Fall Semester.
 The form is available in the Learning Management System.
-Please access 【連絡専用】社会科学系事務部大学院学務係 Graduate School Affairs Office,GSISS[Zac0049] and download the form.
+Please access 【連絡専用】社会科学系事務部大学院学務係 Graduate School Affairs Office, GSISS [Zac0049] and download the form.

 - 1. Title of the document: Research Guidance Plan and Research Plan - 2.
+How to formulate the document: - (1) The main advisor will provide clear instructions about the methods and contents of study guidance including the schedule for a year "Research

+Guidance Plan"

-How to make the document - (1) The main advisor will give clear instructions about the methods and contents of study guidance, and also schedule of a one year "Research Guidance Plan" - (2) The students will make a "Research Plan" based on the "Research Guidance Plan" explained in (1) - (3) The main advisor and the student will confirm their plan. - (4) Both the main advisor and the student will keep a copy the plan. - (5) The main advisor will submit a copy of the to the Graduate School Affairs Office. - (6) Whenever there is a major change in the "Research Guidance Plan and Research Plan", the plan must be modified accordingly.
-Whenever modification is done, the main advisor will submit the copy to the Graduate School Affairs Office.
-When there is a major change in the "Research Plan", the plan must be modified.
-Whenever a modification is done, the main advisor will submit a copy to the Graduate School Affairs Office.
+- (2) The students will formulate a "Research Plan" based on the "Research Guidance Plan" explained in (1) - (3) The main advisor and the student will confirm their plan. - (4) Both the main advisor and the student will retain a copy of the plan. - (5) The main advisor will submit a copy of the plan to the Graduate School Affairs Office. - (6) Whenever there is a major change in the "Research Guidance Plan and Research Plan," the plan must be modified accordingly.
+Whenever a modification is effected, the main advisor will submit the copy to the Graduate School Affairs Office.
+When there is a major change in the "Research

+Plan," the plan must be modified.
+Whenever a modification is effected, the main advisor will submit a copy to the Graduate School Affairs Office.